 North Korea warned Tuesday that the continuing military drills by the United States and South Korea could lead to "all-out war any time."

 The firmly worded message was published by North Korea's state-run KCNA news service.

 "If the U.S. and the South Korean war-like forces fire even a shell into the inviolable land and territorial waters of the DPRK, they will have to pay dearly for this," the news service report said.
 The DPRK is the acronym for North Korea's formal name: the Democratic People's Republic of Korea.

-This comes after South Korean President Lee Myung-bak warned this week that North Korea would face severe consequences if it launched another military attack across its southern border.
+This comes after South Korean President Lee Myung-bak warned Monday that North Korea would face severe consequences if it launched another military attack across its southern border.